w3f/General-Grants-Program/grants/speculative/defi_flowchain.md

     - implement fToken
     - synthetic asset module to deposit fund, mint fToken, withdraw, get bid/ask price
     - liquidity pool to get spread and get collateral ratio
-    - oracle that connect to designated price feeds
+    - oracle module for accessing external price feed, and allow operator to submit price feed
-  - we will deliver a running chain with these modules, and a tutorial using this protocol via the polkadot ui.
+  - we will deliver a running chain with these modules, together with a docker image, and a tutorial using this protocol via the polkadot ui.
+  - we will deploy multiple oracle servers to increase fault tolerance; we will also set up monitoring service to monitor oracle server status and price fluctuation
+  - all runtime modules in this and following milestones will be shipped with unit tests

 * M3: Implementation of margin trading modules and other features, UI Design & SDK (2 weeks)
   - we are finalizing the details of this part, but will include the following features: